Xilinx/Vitis_Model_Composer/README.md

  <td align="left">
    <a href="./AIEngine/Examples/AIE_HDL/Connecting_AIE_to_HDL/README.md">Connecting AI Engine blocks with HDL blocks</a>
  </td>
- <td>Setting the properties of the AIE to HDL and HDL to AIE blocks could be tricky.
+ <td>Setting the properties of the AIE to HDL and HDL to AIE blocks can be tricky.
 This tutorial explains how to set these parameters.
  </td>
  </tr>